osmandapp/docs/content/osmand/personal/profiles.md

 - [{% data variables.android-values.use_magnetic_sensor %}](/osmand/map/interact-with-map#extra-compass-settings) - allows to use or not [Magnetic sensor](https://en.wikipedia.org/wiki/Kalman_filter) for smoothen rotation of the map with a slower rotation animation though it introduces a small delay (< 1 second) till.
 - {% data variables.android-values.tap_on_map_to_hide_interface %} - use or not fullscreen mode of OsmAnd app on the device.
 - [{% data variables.android-values.do_not_use_animations %}](/osmand/map/interact-with-map#disable-all-animations) - allows to switch on/off animation for navigation mode.
-- [{% data variables.android-values.external_input_device %}](/osmand/map/interact-with-map#external-input-device-buttons) - allows to add external input devices for control OsmAnd app by buttons of these devices.
+- [{% data variables.android-values.external_input_device %}](/osmand/map/interact-with-map#external-input-device-buttons) - allows adding external input devices for control OsmAnd app by buttons of these devices.
 External input devices: {% data variables.android-values.sett_wunderlinq_ext_input %}, {% data variables.android-values.sett_generic_ext_input %}, {% data variables.android-values.sett_parrot_ext_input %}.

 {% endandroid %}